rubrikinc/rbkcli/README.md

 # rbkcli

-This project provides a Command Line Interface (CLI) convertion of Rubrik APIs.
+This project provides a Command Line Interface (CLI) conversion of Rubrik APIs.
 It can be used for both running commands or writing simplified scripts.

 ## :hammer: Installation

+Install from pip:

+`pip install rbkcli`

 Install from source and enable autocomplete: